jdelgado-dtlabs/TheMillionaireGame/src/README.md

 ## 🎮 Welcome to The Millionaire Game - Modern C# Edition!

-**Version**: 0.2-2512 (December 2025)
+**Version**: 0.7-2512 (December 2025)

 This is the **modernized C# version** of The Millionaire Game, a self-written application based on the popular TV show "Who Wants to be a Millionaire".
-This version maintains all the functionality of the original VB.NET version while bringing it to modern .NET with improved architecture and maintainability.
+This version maintains all the functionality of the original VB.NET version while bringing it to modern .NET with improved architecture, maintainability, and a complete web-based audience participation system (WAPS).

 ### 🔄 Current Status

-**Version 0.3-2512 Features:**
+**Version 0.7-2512 Features:**
 - ✅ Core models and data structures
 - ✅ Settings management with XML persistence
 - ✅ Database layer with question repository